 MCEA is working to advance vehicle electrification in Minnesota in a few areas.
 First, we are supporting the Pollution Control Agency’s efforts to adopt Clean Cars Minnesota.
-This rule would reduce greenhouse gas emissions from all new vehicles sold in Minnesota and increase the availability of zero-emission electric vehicles in the state.
-It would prevent the Trump Administration’s proposed fuel efficiency standard rollbacks from hurting Minnesota, improve public health, and save customers money at the pump.
-We are working to ensure that this important rule is enacted in Minnesota, and that the rule is designed in a way that generates benefits across the state.
+This rule will reduce greenhouse gas emissions from all new vehicles sold in Minnesota and increase the availability of zero-emission electric vehicles in the state.
+It will also ensure that Minnesotans have access to the same models of electric vehicles that residents of other states do.
+In May 2021, an Administrative Law Judge recommended adoption of the Clean Cars rule.
+MCEA will continue to defend this critical rule against legal challenges from opponents.

 Timeline of Key Events

 Clean Cars Rules upheld in the Minnesota Court of Appeals

 The Minnesota Court of Appeals upheld the Clean Cars Rules, holding that the MPCA has authority to adopt the rules under state and federal law.

 MCEA supports MPCA's right to implement Clean Cars Rules through amicus brief

 The Minnesota Automobile Dealers Association files a lawsuit in the Minnesota Court of Appeals to block the Clean Cars Rules.
 MCEA submits an amicus (friend of the court) brief on behalf of clean energy organizations explaining why the MPCA had authority to implement these rules.